 - Careers related to children

 - Emotional development

 - Human needs

 - Intellectual development

 - Physical growth and development

-- Play
+- Plav

 - Social development

 - Studying children

 - The importance of parenting

 - The nurturing environment

 - Parenting styles

-HEC40SFS FAMILY STUDIES 40S CREDIT: 1
+HEC40SFS FAMILY STUDIES 40S

-This course is designed to help students understand and to explore the dynamics of the family unit.
-This course will cover topics related from adolescence through to the elderly.
+This course is designed to help students understand and to expl the dynamics of the family unit. course will cover topics related from adolescence through to the elderly.
 Such topics will include:

-- The elderly - Adolescent development
+- The elderly

+- Adolescent development

 - Puberty

 - Mental health and wellness

 - Relationships

 - Self-management

 - Social development

-- The changing family

 - Gender roll and wellness

-PSY40S PSYCHOLOGY 40S CREDIT: 1
+PSY40S PSYCHOLOGY 40S